doctypedev/sintesi/README.md

 ### What Makes It Different

-- ✅ **Truly Automatic** - Detects drift using cryptographic hashing, not guesswork
+- ✅ **Truly Automatic** - Detects drift using cryptographic hashing, not guesswork.
-- ✅ **AI-Powered** - Uses OpenAI GPT-4 to write better docs than most humans
+- ✅ **AI-Powered** - Uses OpenAI GPT-4 to write better docs than most humans.
-- ✅ **CI/CD Native** - Fails your build if docs are out of sync (no more "I forgot")
+- ✅ **CI/CD Native** - Fails your build if docs are out of sync (no more "I forgot").
-- ✅ **Zero Config** - Drop in anchors, run one command, done
+- ✅ **Zero Config** - Drop in anchors, run one command, done.
-- ✅ **Git-Friendly** - Auto-commits with standardized messages, plays nice with your workflow
+- ✅ **Git-Friendly** - Auto-commits with standardized messages, plays nice with your workflow.

 ---